St-Thierry/Crypto-Web-Based-Application/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts For The Engine
+## Available Scripts For The Engin

 In the project directory, you can run: